macoto00/Frontend-Developer-Code-Lessons/JS Topics/Topics/Topic 12 - Fetch and Asynchronous JavaScript/README.md

 - You can use this API - https://api.chucknorris.io/.
 - Store the result in your container.
 - Handle your promise's rejected status also (show some error message).
-- You can implement more awesome design than the example 😃
+- Feel free to implement your awesome design.

 ### Surprise 💪